 - Pericoronitis, which is a soft tissue infection around the impacted tooth’s crown.

 Risks for these problems vary based on the location, size, and characteristics of your impacted tooth, but all are possible outcomes that should be minimized with treatment.

 Treating an Impacted Tooth

 Depending on the location and severity of your impacted tooth, SF Oral Surgery will determine the best course of treatment for you.
 Treatment options for impacted teeth include:

 - Extraction: Commonly employed for wisdom teeth, extraction simply removes the impacted tooth.
 If removing your impacting tooth will cause your missing tooth to be visible when you smile, we can replace it with a single implant to restore your smile.

 - Expose: In cases where the impacted tooth simply has not erupted, such as canines, your oral surgeon can remove the gum tissue covering the tooth.

 - Bracket: If there is no room for your impacted tooth to erupt, your oral surgeon will collaborate with an orthodontist to expose your tooth and then attach a bracket, or tiny gold chain, to the impacted tooth.
 This will gradually move your teeth to the correct position and guide your impacted tooth to its proper location.

 At SF Oral Surgery, we prioritize your comfort and care during every step of your procedure.
-By developing the best possible treatment plan for your impacted tooth, we will ensure the health of your teeth for the long-term.
+By developing the optimal treatment plan for your impacted tooth, we will ensure the health of your teeth for the long term.